Rangers vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Cedric Mullins and the Baltimore Orioles will meet Marcus Semien and the Texas Rangers on Saturday at Oriole Park at Camden Yards, at 4:05 PM ET.
+The Baltimore Orioles and Texas Rangers will play on Sunday at Oriole Park at Camden Yards, at 1:35 PM ET, with Cedric Mullins and Adolis Garcia among those expected to deliver at the plate.

-The favored Orioles have -115 moneyline odds to win against the underdog Rangers, who are listed at -105.
-Texas (-1.5) is the favorite on the run line.
-The total is 9 runs for this game (with -105 odds to go over and -115 odds on the under).
+The Rangers are +120 moneyline underdogs in this matchup against the favorite Orioles (-145).
+Baltimore (-1.5) is the favorite on the run line.
+An 8.5-run over/under has been set in this contest.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.